Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial-consistent valuations

-where $p_I$ is the $\mathbb{P}$-probability that the policyholder is alive: $p_I=\mathbb{P}[I=1]$ and $q_{Y|I=1}$ is the $\mathbb{Q}$-probability that the stock goes up given that the policyholder is alive: $q_{Y|I=1}=\mathbb{Q}[Y=200|I=1]$. \end{enumerate} If we compare the two-step financial and actuarial values \eqref{twostepfin} and \eqref{twostepact}, the structure is similar but the dependence between financial and actuarial risks is taken into account differently.
+If we compare the two-step financial and actuarial values \eqref{twostepfin} and \eqref{twostepact}, the structure is similar but the dependence between financial and actuarial risks is taken into account differently.
 In the first case, it is via the $\mathbb{P}$-probability of actuarial risks given financial scenarios, i.e. $p_{I|Y=200}$ while in the second case, it is via the $\mathbb{Q}$-probability of financial risks given actuarial scenarios, i.e. $q_{Y|I=1}$.
 In case of independence under $\mathbb{P}$ and $\mathbb{Q}$, both valuations are equal.
 In case of dependence, both valuations \eqref{twostepfin} and \eqref{twostepact} will in general be different as we illustrate below:

 Let us further assume that the difference between $\mathbb{P}$ and $\mathbb{Q}$ is given by a constant market price of risk $\kappa$:

 Therefore, by Bayes' Theorem, we find that

 After simplifications, we find that